matejskubic/ser-research/BE%2Dterna-SER-Connectors.md

 * **D365FO Smartbridge Connector**
 Enables automatic archiving of D365FO documents and data into SER Doxis Smartbridge providing a 360°view over processes and partners.

-This document has three main parts:
+This document has the following parts:
 * Installation guide and requirements
 * D365FO DIIA Connector configuration, architecture and API structure
 * D365FO Smartbridge configuration, architecture